Victory Gardens: Why You And Your Family Should Start One

 Because of Covid-19, many people are growing scared of grocery store produce, we can't go to farm stands this spring, and large farms are throwing away millions of pounds of product because they can't get it to the customers before it rots.
 This disease has changed us, and the way we see produce.

 Seed suppliers were overwhelmed this year with the demand for fruit and vegetable seeds.
-Online seed suppliers have worked tirelessly to up their production and meet orders.
+Online seed suppliers and garden supply stores have worked tirelessly to up their production and meet orders.

 I’ve been a lifelong gardener, but I have to admit, this year it feels like there is more urgency to turn my beds into food production mode, and fewer flowers.